pellse/assembler/README.md

 ## Use Cases

 The Assembler library can be used in situations where an application needs to access data or functionality that is spread across multiple services.
-Some common use cases for this pattern include:
+Some common use cases include:

 1. CQRS/Event Sourcing: The Assembler library can be used on the read side of a CQRS and Event Sourcing architecture to efficiently build materialized views that aggregate data from multiple sources.
-2. Data integration: An application may need to access data from multiple sources, such as databases, third-party services, or internal systems.
-The Assembler library can be used to create a single API that integrates data from all of these sources, providing a single point of access for the application.
+2. API Gateway: The Assembler library can be used in conjunction with an API Gateway, which acts as a single entry point for all client requests.
+The API Gateway can combine multiple APIs into a single, unified API, simplifying the client's interactions with the APIs and providing a unified interface for the client to use.
-3. Microservices architecture: In a microservices architecture, different functionality is provided by different services.
-The Assembler library can be used to create a single API that combines the functionality of multiple microservices, making it easier for the application to access the services it needs.
+3. Backends for Frontends: The Assembler library can also be used in conjunction with Backends for Frontends (BFFs).
+A BFF is a dedicated backend service that provides a simplified and optimized API specifically tailored for a particular client or group of clients.
+The BFF can combine multiple APIs into a single, unified API, simplifying the client's interactions with the APIs and providing an optimized interface that is tailored to the client's needs.
-4. Combining functionality from different APIs: The Assembler library can be used to create a new API that combines functionality from different existing APIs, making it easier for clients to access the functionality they need.
+4. Reduce network overhead: By combining multiple APIs into a single API, the Assembler library can reduce the amount of network traffic required for a client to complete a task.
+This can improve the performance of the client application and reduce the load on the server.
-5. Creating a single point of entry: The Assembler library can be used to create a single point of entry for different systems, making it easier for clients to access the functionality they need.
+5. Solve the N + 1 Query Problem:  The Assembler library can solve the N + 1 query problem by allowing a client to make a single request to a unified API that includes all the necessary data.
+This approach reduces the number of requests required and database queries, further optimizing the application's performance.

 [:arrow_up:](#table-of-contents)